andyfam/python/readme.md

 # Modules

 A python file containing functions and classes, etc. Used for module programming to separate program into parts.

+Sometimes, we write statement `if __name__ == '__main__'` in our module to check if the module is executed directed by user or imported by other module, for example, we can write some test case in the block.

 # Object oriented programming